 Mrs. Otto L. Grever presented the new banner, designed by her husband and ordered by the club, and it was accepted by Mrs. L. D. Speir, the retiring president.
-The banner contains an allegorical head of a woman of beauty and aspiration and acorns and oak leaves to represent the strength of the club.
+The banner con-tains an allegorical head of a woman of beauty and aspiration and acorns and oak leaves to represent the strength of the club.

-Mrs. John M. McMillin reported for the philanthropic chapter that much help had been given the Jamaica Day Nursery, that a scholarship boy of Newtown High School had been aided by the club to the amount of \$150, that \$100 had been voted for the building fund of the Working Girls Hotel, conducted by the City Federation and that other charities had been assisted.
-Mrs. E. M. Guyon reported for music and Mrs. George Smart for the Library.
-Mrs. V. W. Miller, in telling of the work of the civic committee, showed that 22 lots had been adopted by children and for that work Harford Getz had been adopted by children and for that work Harford Getz had received the first prize.
+and acorns and oak leaves to represent the strength of the club.
+Mrs. John M. McMillin reported for the philanthropic chapter that much help had been given the Jamaica Day Nur-sery, that a scholarship boy of Newtown High School had been aided by the club to the amount of \$150, that \$100 had been voted for the building fund of the Working Girls Hotel, conducted by the City Federation and that other charities had been assisted.
+Mrs. E. M. Guyon reported for music and Mrs George Smart for the Library.
+Mrs. V. W. Miller, in telling of the work of the civic committee, showed that 22 lots had been adopted by children and for that work Harford Getz had received the first prize.
 The Continental zone is the prize one and the captain is Mrs. Harry D. Robins.
-Through the help of Mrs. F. M. Knowles, a large truck has been sent to Forest Hills for ash collection, street cars have been cleaned, Continental Avenue has been repaired and Austin Street cleaned.
+Through the help of Mrs. F. M. Knowles, a large truck has been sent to Forest Hills for ash collection, street cars have been cleaned, Con-tinental Avenue has been repaired and Austin Street cleaned. tinental Avenue has been repaired and Austin Street cleaned.
 The food store committee under Mrs. Ralph E. Renaud, as reported by Mrs. Miller, showed that 8 of the 13 stores of Forest Hills are approved.